devotional post # 2034

 investing grace

-LORD, show us how to invest your grace into the lives of those you send our way.
+LORD, show us how to invest your grace into the lives of those you send our way, and make us faithful stewards until the day you return.